ickb/proposal/README.md

 As with the Incentivization layer, the web interface and arbitraging bots code will be released under GPL-3.0-or-later.

 Once everything is on Mainnet and audited, I **may** gain personally from this, still it's a risky long shot, so I'm open about discussing incentives for this phase.
-I estimate the cost for this stage as additional 20000 USD-equivalent in incentives, in two separate steps so that Nervos can evaluate the progress I make on the the Periphery Layers L1 scripts, arbitraging bots and website.
+I estimate the cost for this stage as additional 20000 USD-equivalent in incentives for the additional eight months of work.
+This could happen in two separate steps so that Nervos can evaluate the progress I make on the the Periphery Layers L1 scripts, arbitraging bots and website.

 If we audit at the same time Core, Incentivization & Periphery Layer the audit expenses should be lower and so Nervos could fully sponsor them.

-About the cost of deploying the Periphery contracts on Mainnet, I'll need to understand the associated costs and possibly ask for a refund.
+About the cost of deploying the Periphery contracts on Mainnet, I need to understand the associated costs and possibly ask for a refund.

 ### Future Plans